Dynamical Fermionization and Emergent Bethe Rapidity Structure in the Spatial Density of Cold quenched Lieb-Liniger gas: Conclusions and Outlook

-To our knowledge, there is a dearth of quantum ab initio treatments for modeling DF and BR in this manner.
-We emphasize the significance of our approach, where the sole observation of initial space density unfolds the presence of DF and BRs, underscoring the richness and intriguing facets of out-of-equilibrium dynamics.
-This underscores the importance of space-momentum observation in uncovering novel physics.

-Our current endeavor stands as a valuable contribution, offering insights that can inform further investigations into dynamical fermionization in strongly interacting Bose-Fermi mixtures and spinor gases.
-We anticipate two potential follow-up directions: firstly, an ab initio study of strongly interacting integrable models in the context of 1D Bose-Fermi mixtures, and secondly, a more in-depth exploration of the long-time behavior of 1D spinor gases, acknowledging the potential numerical challenges associated with the latter.

-The LL-Bose gas demonstrates a rich interplay between spatial density and momentum distribution as the system transitions from weak to strong interactions.
-The asymptotic behavior in each regime reflects the unique quantum corelations and phenomena associated with the corresponding interaction strengths, providing a fascinating bridge between the weakly and strongly interacting bosons in one dimension.
+We have investigated the nonequilibrium dynamics of a one-dimensional interacting Bose gas following a geometric quench using an ab initio quantum Monte Carlo approach.

+The results demonstrate that the expansion is ballistic and that the density approaches a stationary form when expressed in the velocity variable $x/t$.
+The corresponding velocity-space distribution depends systematically on interaction strength and becomes broader in the strongly interacting regime.

+In the Tonks--Girardeau limit, the rapid convergence and fermion-like structure of the density profiles are consistent with dynamical fermionization.
+The emergence of a stationary velocity distribution indicates that the long-time spatial density encodes information about the underlying rapidity distribution, although no direct extraction is performed.
+This work provides a numerical realization of ballistic integrable dynamics in a finite system and complements existing analytical approaches by directly resolving the time evolution of the many-body density.

+Future work may include explicit computation of momentum distributions, extension to larger system sizes, and investigation of interaction quenches.
+These directions may further clarify the role of integrability and finite-size effects in nonequilibrium dynamics of one-dimensional quantum gases.

-{{\bf Acknowledgements}: One of the authors(SD) would like to thank Alliance University for providing support for carrying out the research work}\\ {\bf Declaration of interests:} The authors have no conflicts of interest to declare.
-Both the authors have seen and agreed with the contents of the manuscript and there is no financial interest to report.\\ {\bf Data availability statement:} No associated data are available to protect the study participant privacy.\\
+{{\bf Acknowledgements}: One of the authors(SD) would like to thank Alliance University for providing support for carrying out the research work}\\.

+{\bf Declaration of interests:} All the authors have no conflicts of interest to declare.
+All four authors have seen and agreed with the contents of the manuscript and there is no financial interest to report.\\

+{\bf Data availability statement:} No data in this publication is to be made available under the study-participant privacy protection clause.\\